Your current path:

 Table of contents

-Public holiday work takes place on public holidays in accordance with the name.
-Sunday work logically on Sundays.
+Work on public holidays takes place on public holidays in accordance with the name.
+Sunday work logically takes place on Sundays.
 The Working Hours Act (ArbZG) provides for a rest period on Sundays and public holidays for employees and therefore prohibits working on public holidays.
-However, the ArbZG also allows for exceptions in which work on public holidays is permitted.
+However, the ArbZG also allows for exceptions in which working on public holidays is permitted.

 Work on Sundays and public holidays in accordance with the ArbZG

 The Working Hours Act (ArbZG) has a precise legal regulation for work on Sundays and public holidays.
-In short, the ArbZG prohibits working on public holidays and Sundays.
-This regulation applies for the entire day from midnight to midnight.
+In brief, the ArbZG prohibits work on public holidays and Sundays.
+This regulation applies to the entire day from midnight to midnight.

-The basis for the regulations on working on Sundays and public holidays is the German Basic Law, which protects Sundays through a paragraph dating back to the Weimar Constitution.
-Sundays – and therefore also public holidays – are described in this paragraph as a day of rest and spiritual upliftment.
-The wording may sound outdated, but the purpose of the rest period remains the same and is also enshrined in the Working Hours Act.
+The basis for the regulations on working on Sundays and public holidays is provided by the German Basic Law, which protects Sundays in a paragraph dating back to the Weimar Constitution.
+This paragraph describes Sundays – and therefore also public holidays – as a day of rest and spiritual upliftment.
+The wording may sound outdated, but the purpose of the rest period remains and is also enshrined in the Working Hours Act.

 However, the ArbZG grants some exceptions for working on public holidays.
-These apply above all to these sectors:
+These apply to these sectors in particular:

 • Recreational facilities